1nathanliang/1nathanliang/README.md

 I am a `🧸` second-year Ph.D. student in the [*Applied Moral Psychology (AMP) Lab*][0] in the Department of Psychology at Cornell studying how we can increase moral optimism and optimize our moral behavior.

 From 2022–2023, I was employed as a **field experiment project manager** in the `🦅` [*Morality Lab*][1] in the Department of Psychology and Neuroscience and Schiller Institute for Integrated Science and Society with [Dr. Liane Young][2] and [Dr. Gregg R. Sparkman][3] at Boston College.
 I also served as research coordinator for the [*Applied Cooperation Initiative*][4] with [Dr. David Rand][5] and [Dr. Erez Yoeli][6] at the MiT Sloan School of Management.
-In brief, my job wass to oversee behavioral studies that validate psychological interventions for good (e.g., supporting public health, increasing charitable donation, or promoting sustainable life practices) in the "real world."
+In brief, my job was to oversee behavioral studies that validate psychological interventions for good (e.g., supporting public health, increasing charitable donation, or promoting sustainable life practices) in the "real world."

 Previously, I was a **lab manager** + **research specialist** in the `🐅` [*Princeton Social Neuroscience Lab*][7] working across the Princeton Neuroscience Institute and Department of Psychology with [Dr. Diana I. Tamir][8] at Princeton.
 There, I mostly contributed to analyses of behavioral data evincing interventions for empathy and interpersonal social connection.